MoralisWeb3/docs/docs/01-web3-data-api/evm/blockchain-api/02-Get Transactions/how-to-get-a-transaction-by-transaction-hash.md

 <ApiBanner />

-## Step 1: Setup Moralis
+## Step 1: Set Up Moralis

 Read the article [Setting Up Moralis: Getting Started](/web3-data-api/evm/get-your-api-key) and make sure to finish all the steps.
-Only after that you can go ahead to complete this guide.
+Only after that can you go ahead and complete this guide.

-## Step 2: Get Transaction Hash on Blockchain
+## Step 2: Get Blockchain Transaction Hash

-In this tutorial, you will explore how to check transaction details by hash ID using Moralis Web3 API.
+In this tutorial, you will explore how to check transaction details by hash ID using the Moralis Web3 API.

-Whether you're looking to check, get, or confirm a transaction hash ID, this guide provides the comprehensive insights and code examples you need.
-Our script, written in JavaScript, TypeScript, and Python, demonstrates finding a transaction by hash id on blockchain using Moralis' [getTransaction](/web3-data-api/evm/reference/get-transaction) endpoint.
+Whether you want to check, get, or confirm a transaction hash ID, this guide provides essential insights and code examples.
+Our script, written in JavaScript, TypeScript, and Python, demonstrates finding a transaction by hash ID on a blockchain using Moralis' [getTransaction](/web3-data-api/evm/reference/get-transaction) endpoint.

-The guide focuses on filtering these transactions to identify a particular transaction by its hash ID.
+The guide focuses on filtering transactions to identify a particular transaction by its hash ID.
 This method is vital for blockchain developers needing to track or confirm specific transactions.

-The article concludes by emphasizing the effectiveness and simplicity of Moralis API for blockchain queries, making it a valuable tool for accurate and quick transaction identification on the blockchain.
+The guide concludes by emphasizing the effectiveness and simplicity of Moralis' API for blockchain queries, making it a valuable tool for accurate and quick transaction identification on the blockchain.

 :::tip
 If you don't have the transaction hash, you can use the [getWalletTransactions](/web3-data-api/evm/how-to-get-all-transactions-of-an-address) endpoint to find it.
 In the provided example response, you can easily find the transaction hash within the `hash` field.